Nainpur

-Nainpur is a town and Municipal Council in the Mandla district, of the Indian state of Madhya Pradesh.
+Nainpur is a town and Municipal City in the Mandla district of the Indian state of Madhya Pradesh.

 Geography

-Nainpur is a municipality (e.g., town) north of the Nainpur Forest Range.
-The town borders Bamhni forest range.
-11A highway crosses this town.
-Nainpur is bordered by the Chakor river and the Thanwar river.
-South of Nainpur is a lake and Taalab Railway.
+Nainpur is a municipality, or town.
+It is located to the north of the Nainpur Forest Range, and borders the Bamhni Forest Range.
+The 11A highway crosses the town.
+Nainpur is bordered by both the Chakor River and the Thanwar River.
+To the south of Nainpur, there is a lake and the Taalab Railway.